-When I bring up tempo most people look at me like with a WTF face.
+When I bring up-tempo most people look at me with a WTF face.
 You can achieve great results without focusing on temp but if you want to bust out of plateaus, or you have been training for many years, or want to enhance your gains and body composition then tempos should be used.

 31X1 is an example of what a tempo may look like when training.